"Hiring Black Box" – Are You Better at Job Recruitment Than an AI?

 Summary:

 The “Hiring Black Box” installation at the EASST-4S 2024 conference explored the role of AI in recruitment and its potential biases.
 This is the flagship conference in Science and Technology Studies, with almost 4000 attendees.
 Participants could engage in an interactive “making and doing” session where they compared their human candidate selections with those recommended by AI, highlighting discrepancies and fostering discussions on fairness.
 The making and doing session emphasized understanding AI decision-making, recognizing human biases, and promoting inclusivity in hiring processes.
 Feedback from participants provided valuable insights for improving AI-enhanced recruitment systems and recommenders.
 Overall, the making and doing session underscored the need for transparent, fair, and inclusive AI in human resource management and was a creative way to explore these issues.
-This blog post recaps the making and doing session led by Shan Wang, Silvia Ecclesia, Roger Andre Søraa & Mark Kharas from NTNU, with technical support by BIAS-project partners from Bern University of Applied Sciences and Digiotouch, with overall design by LOBA.
+This blog post recaps the making and doing session led by Professor Roger A. Søraa, Shan Wang, Silvia Ecclesia, & Mark Kharas from NTNU, with technical support by BIAS-project partners from Bern University of Applied Sciences and Digiotouch, with overall design by LOBA.
+The Black-Box interactive instalment was created from an initial idea for design by Professor Søraa and integrates Science and Technology Studies (STS) perspectives as method & communication to (re)think technologies place in society.
 The installation was also a finalist for the Making and Doing 2024 award.

 Introduction